xster/flutter-wiki/The-flutter-daemon-mode.md

 #### app.debugPort

 This is sent when an observatory port is available for a started app.
 The `params` field will be a map with the fields `appId` and `port`.
+An optional field, `baseUri`, is populated if a path prefix is required for setting breakpoints on the target device.

 #### app.log